Callbacks and Webhooks

-Some events in Smartling can trigger callbacks to a specified URL.
-Callbacks let you know when an action is completed.
+Some events in Smartling can trigger callbacks to a specified URL after a webhook has been configured.
+Callbacks notify you when an action is completed.
 For example, a file or string is translated in a particular locale or a translation job is complete.

-The callback service also offers the option to sign requests.
-This ensures that the payload of the request was not tampered with and was actually sent by Smartling.
+Our callback service offers the option to sign requests to ensure that the payload of the request was not tampered with and was actually sent by Smartling.

 String is translated for a locale: This callback is sent to the URL provided in the Create strings request.
 It can be sent as a GET or POST request.
 However, only the POST request includes translations.